bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-08-28-newsletter.md

-  For scripts that need signatures or other data from multiple wallets, miniscript can guide the wallet into creating all the witness data it can so that the data can be bundled into a Partially-Signed Bitcoin Transaction (PSBT).
+  For scripts that need signatures or other data from multiple wallets, miniscript can guide the wallet into creating all the witness data it can so that the data can be bundled into a Partially Signed Bitcoin Transaction (PSBT).
 Other wallets can create their own PSBTs, all of which are given to a PSBT finalizer.
 If the finalizer is miniscript aware, it can sort the witness data from all the provided PSBTs into a